alf808/charity-case/README.md

-# Data Scientist Nanodegree
-# Supervised Learning
-## Project: Finding Donors for CharityML
+# Project: Finding Donors for a charity

 ### Install